ngrams-dev/general/README.md

 ---

-_NGRAMS is not open-source software but open for feedback and feature requests._ \
+_NGRAMS is not open-source software but open for feedback and feature requests._
-_This repository is the home of Discussions, Announcements, and Issues._